sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ```

 3. Similarly, clone the `camkes` and `projects_libs` forks, and add a new branch
 to each with the same name.
-In the following commands, remember to change `rod-chapman` to your
-own GitHub user name.

 ```text
 git clone https://github.com/rod-chapman/camkes.git